 The following is an example of the Grid Locator page with two points of reference established.
-Some of the acres within the noncontiguous field have an intended use of grazing and the remaining acres have an intended use of haying.
-A separate point of reference must be established for each intended use.
+Some of the acres within the noncontiguous field have an intended use of grazing and the remaining acres have an intended use of haying or the acres within the one noncontiguous field are irrigated and the acres within the second noncontiguous field are non-irrigated.
+A separate point of reference must be established for each intended use and irrigation practice where applicable.